Heart disease: Overview

 Congenital heart disease

-Some heart-related issues are considered congenital, such as atrial fibrillation.
-This means that you were born with the condition or disease.
+Some heart-related issues are considered congenital.
+Congenital means that you were born with the condition or disease.

 The issue can be as simple as a small hole in the inside walls of the heart.
 But it can also be complex, affecting the way blood flows through the heart and lungs.

-Some of these problems result in death if they are not immediately corrected through surgery.
-Other problems can cause disability and require that you have surgery later in life.
-Sometimes, you need many operations to fix the problem.
+Some of these problems result in death if they’re not immediately corrected through surgery.
+Other problems can cause disability or require surgery in early childhood or later in life.
+Sometimes, you need many operations to treat the condition.

 Page details